 As a Computer Music researcher, developing new musical instruments is one part of my composition.
-I composed a new work featuring the "Cyber Kendang,"

-and performed the work at "Media Art Festival 2006" in SUAC.
-Title of the new work was "Cyber Kendang."
+I composed a new work featuring the "Cyber Kendang", and performed the work at "Media Art Festival 2006" in SUAC.
+Title of the new work was "Cyber Kendang".
 The key concept was not to play the musical instrument according to the computer, but to drive the entire acoustics and graphics by playing musical instrument (sound and light).
 I composed the whole of the work with Max/MSP/jitter environment.
 The image of the performer on stage was captured with video camera, and was processed by jitter in real time.
 This live image became an important element of the graphics part projected from the projectors with pre-produced movies.

-Figure 8.
-Dual 3-D acceleration sensor
+Figure 6: Dual 3-D acceleration sensor

 At first, I planned - the result of image processing would trigger and control all parameters in music.
-However, I changed this plan because of the latency about image processing in jitter.
+However, I changed this plan because of the latency of image processing of jitter.
 I prepared additional sensor, called "Dual-3D acceleration sensor" which send MIDI information of [x, y, z] acceleration data of both hands.

-In the performance of "Cyber Kendang," live image was projected to three screens.
+In the performance of "Cyber Kendang", live image was projected to three screens.
 The appearance of the luminescence of this instrument was captured with video camera and was processed and superimposed in real time.
 Moreover, the brightness information was used for slow-changing parameters in music.
-Figure 8 shows the performance of "Cyber Kendang" in the Media Art Festival 2006 on Sat.
-23 December.
-This work was accepted for NIME07 (New York University), and was performed in the concert session of NIME07 on Wed.
-9 June.
+Figure 7 shows the performance of "Cyber Kendang" (23th December 2006) in the Media Art Festival 2006.
+This work was accepted for NIME07 (New York), and it was scheduled for performance session (concert).